Christian Brothers University

 Community-building and learning outside the classroom are also at the heart of the activities sponsored by the Office of Student Life and the Office of Mission and Identity.
 Throughout the semester, Student Life makes it possible for students to attend concerts, plays, movies, athletic events, and exhibits in the Memphis metropolitan area for free or at sharply reduced rates.
 The Maurelian Lounge in the eponymous residence hall serves as a vibrant social space for first-year students during evenings and weekends as well as a classroom during weekday mornings and afternoons.
-CBU’s 40+ student organizations also ensure that learning continues long after students have exited lecture halls and laboratories.
+CBU’s 50+ student organizations also ensure that learning continues long after students have exited lecture halls and laboratories.
 Several organizations regularly bring speakers to the campus.

 Upon graduation, CBU students possess all the skills to be successful in the workplace as well as in professional or in graduate school.
 They communicate effectively, think critically, and work well in teams.
 They have also developed a strong sense of value for their CBU bachelor degree, which obliges its holder to work for the betterment of the community-at-large.
 CBU graduates have internalized the university’s emphasis on faith, service, and community, often working through churches, civic organizations, clubs, neighborhood associations, employers, and government to affect positive change in the community.
 CBU’s focus on educating the whole person thus pays rich dividends to the graduates themselves as well as to the communities in which they live and work.

 Choosing a career path can be one of the most daunting aspects of the college experience.
-Luckily, the professionals in the CBU career center have the resources and experience to help CBU students navigate their options, facilitating the opportunities they need to pursue their passions.
+Luckily, the professionals in CBU Career Services have the resources and experience to help CBU students navigate their options, facilitating the opportunities they need to pursue their passions.
 Students can take assessments to learn about strengths and hidden talents as well as receive help developing their professional resumes and interview skills.
 They can even attend business etiquette dinners to practice dining with potential employers.
 The Career Center truly helps CBU students succeed in their careers.

 As up-and-coming professionals, CBU students engage early in their chosen professions.
 They present papers of their research at academic conferences and engage in competitions with students from other universities, frequently winning awards for the quality of their work.
 For example, CBU engineering students annually build small off-road cars that are raced over the harshest elements of rough terrain as well as compete in moon buggies and mini-bajas constructed in the university’s engineering labs.
 Science majors publish their research papers in prestigious peer-reviewed journals.
 And in the liberal arts, the social sciences, and business, students regularly travel to conferences to discuss their research in posters or papers.